-How it is to build a resort in Maldives ?
-The process of transforming a desert tropical island into a small village is a serious challenge and a serious risk to damage the fragile environment around it.
+The process of transforming a deserted tropical island into a small village is a serious challenge and poses a significant risk to the fragile surrounding environment.

-The superb Island Nation, Paradise on Earth, is a gigantic honey-pot for hotels and tourists…bringing almost 1 000 000 visitors a year on approximately 100 tiny islands having basically nothing else than white coral sandy beaches, lagoons and coconut trees…and all separated from each others.
+The superb island nation, paradise on Earth, is a gigantic honeypot for hotels and tourists…bringing almost 1 000 000 visitors a year on a few hundreds of tiny islands having basically nothing else than white coral sandy beaches, lagoons and coconut trees…and all separated from each others !

 Each resort, at time of construction, is an unthinkable challenge from the first to the last step of pre-operation, with tons of building material brought each day by boat, from Asia or Middle East to Male, the capital, and then from Male to the resort itself, sometimes located at miles and miles away from the capital.